U.S. Intelligence Issued ‘Ominous’ Coronavirus Warnings As Donald Trump ‘Failed To Take Action,’ Report Says

-United States intelligence agencies delivered repeated, “ominous” warnings about the imminent global threat of a coronavirus pandemic to the Donald Trump administration through January and February, according to an explosive Washington Post report published late Friday.
+United States intelligence agencies delivered repeated, “ominous” warnings about the imminent global threat of a coronavirus pandemic to the Donald Trump administration throughout January and February, according to an explosive Washington Post report published late Friday.

 But even as the intelligence community delivered those warnings, Trump “failed to take action that might have slowed the spread” of the virus, The Post reported, citing government officials “familiar” with the intelligence agency reports on the virus.